-You are responsible for ensuring that you have successfully completed all course prerequisites, and that you have not taken any anti-requisite courses.
-Lack of prerequisites may not be used as a basis for appeal.
+You are responsible for ensuring that you have not taken any anti-requisite courses.
 If you are found to be ineligible for a course, you may be removed from it at any time and you will receive no adjustment to your fees.
 This decision cannot be appealed.

-If you find that you do not have the course prerequisites, it is in your best interest to drop the course well before the end of the add/drop period.
+If you find that you have taken the anti-requisite course, it is in your best interest to drop the course well before the end of the add/drop period.
 Your prompt attention to this matter will not only help protect your academic record, but will ensure that spaces become available for students who require the course in question for graduation.